1933–34 Port Vale F.C. season: Second Division

-Their run ended on 5 February at The Old Recreation Ground with a 1–0 defeat to eventual champions Grimsby Town.
-From this point the promotion campaign completely collapsed, with a 4–0 loss soon coming to Welsh strugglers Swansea.
+Their run ended on 5 February at the Old Recreation Ground with a 1–0 defeat to eventual champions Grimsby Town.
+From this point, the promotion campaign completely collapsed, with a 4–0 loss soon coming to Welsh strugglers Swansea.
 New signing Jack Blackwell from Charlton couldn't reverse the trend despite helping the side to their biggest win of the season with a 5–1 thrashing of Millwall the following week.
-A fortnight later and a 2–0 win over promotion chasing Preston North End meant promotion was back on the cards for the "Valiants".
-The Sentinels "Placer" commented that Vale had the easiest remaining fixtures of the chasing pack and thus had a "great chance of ascending to the First Division for the first time in their career".
+A fortnight later and a 2–0 win over promotion-chasing Preston North End meant promotion was back on the cards for the "Valiants".
+The Sentinel's "Placer" commented that Vale had the easiest remaining fixtures of the chasing pack and thus had a "great chance of ascending to the First Division for the first time in their career".

-Their remaining eleven games yielded a return of merely seven points, lacking a reserve side, fatigue had set into the first team.
+Their remaining eleven games yielded a return of merely seven points, lacking a reserve team, and fatigue had set into the first team.
 One significant defeat came at Old Trafford, which helped Manchester United avoid relegation to the third tier for what would have been the only time in their history.
-Young Fred Mitcheson did make a name for himself however, scoring a hat-trick in his debut in a 4–0 win over Plymouth Argyle.
+Billy Tabram dislocated his collarbone in the defeat to Manchester United.
+Young Fred Mitcheson did make a name for himself, however, scoring a hat-trick in his debut in a 4–0 win over Plymouth Argyle.
+All three of his goals came within the space of three minutes, a club record for the quickest hat-trick that would remain unlikely to ever be beaten.

 They finished in eighth position, gaining 45 points from 42 games.
 Seven more points were required to match promoted Preston North End, though they finished twelve points clear of relegated Millwall.
 Billy Tabram had helped secure the Vale's defence, their 55 goals conceded the lowest in the division behind Preston.
-Attacking wise, their 60 goals were a poor return for a top-of-the-table club, with 33 of these coming from Tom Nolan (22) and Trevor Rhodes (11).
+Attacking-wise, their 60 goals were a poor return for a top-of-the-table club, with 33 of these coming from Tom Nolan (22) and Trevor Rhodes (11).

 Finances

 On the financial side, a loss of £2,771 was announced despite strict economic budgeting.
 Gate receipts had risen slowly to £11,868, though a rare transfer deficit was made, and expenses had risen sharply.
 The club announced that it would consider offers for any of its players, blaming the fans for a lack of enthusiasm, exemplified by an attendance of 2,990 (raising just £136) for the end-of-season clash with Nottingham Forest, despite having recently built a stand with cover for 15,000 spectators.
-The upshot of this was the release of a massive fifteen players, a list which included: Bill Cope, Sydney Dickinson, Len Armitage, and Jimmy McGrath.
-Billy Tabram was also sold to Hull City for a large fee, whilst Fred Mills' transfer to Leeds United and George Poyser's move to Brentford also brought in some much needed cash.
+The upshot of this was the release of a massive 15 players, a list which included: Bill Cope, Sydney Dickinson, Len Armitage, and Jimmy McGrath.
+Billy Tabram was also sold to Hull City for a large fee, whilst Fred Mills' transfer to Leeds United and George Poyser's move to Brentford also brought in some much-needed cash.
 In the boardroom, Adrian Capes announced his retirement.
 It was, according to historian Jeff Kent, "the end of an era".